alwinb/tiny-html-lexer/README.md

 - `"rawtext"`
 - `"plaintext"`

+### Lexer State

+The generator returned from the **chunks** function has a propery _state_ that provides access to the lexer state.
+This can be used to annotate chunks with source positions if needed.

+* LexerState
+  - position — the current position into the input string
+  - line — the current line number
+  - col — (getter) the position into the current line

-### Tags
+### Tokens

-These are called 'tokens' in the HTML5 standard.
+The word _token_ has a specific meaning in the HTML5 standard.
+Tokens are more abstract than chunks.
-A 'Tag' is either a plain string, or an object that is an instance of `StartTag`, `EndTag` or `Comment`.
+A 'Token' is a plain string, or an object that is an instance of *StartTag*, *EndTag*, *Whitespace*, *Comment* or *BogusComment*.

+* StartTag
+  - name — a string
+  - attrs — an object (with null prototype) that stores the tag's attributes
+  - selfClosing — an optional attribute, true if present
+  - toString () — returns an HTML source string for the tag
+* EndTag
+  - name — string
+  - toString ()
+* Whitespace
+  - data — A string, consisting solely of whitespace characters
+  - toString ()
+* Comment
+  - data — The comment data (excluding start and end markers)
+  - toString ()
+* BogusComment
+  - data — The comment data (excluding start and end markers)
+  - toString ()

 Limitations